-Execution and Filing of the Registration Statement: A registration statement under the Securities Act, including an MJDS registration statement, must be signed by the issuer and its principal executive officer, its principal financial officer, its principal accounting officer, at least a majority of the members of its board of directors and, in the case of a foreign issuer, a duly authorized representative in the United States.
+Execution and Filing of the Registration Statement

+A registration statement under the Securities Act, including an MJDS registration statement, must be signed by the issuer and its principal executive officer, its principal financial officer, its principal accounting officer, at least a majority of the members of its board of directors and, in the case of a foreign issuer, a duly authorized representative in the United States.
 The board of directors must pass a resolution authorizing the filing of the registration statement and related amendments.
 Often, individuals who are required to sign a registration statement may do so by way of granting a power of attorney, which can facilitate filing mechanics.
 An issuer filing a registration statement on an MJDS form is also required to appoint an agent for service of process in the United States by filing a Form F-X with the SEC for that purpose.
-Unlike a Canadian prospectus, a U.S. registration statement and the prospectus forming part of it are not required to contain a certificate of the company or the underwriter set to the contents of the document.
-It is usual practice to omit the Canadian issuer and underwriter certificate pages from the U.S. version of an MJDS prospectus in accordance with the instructions to the MJDS forms, which permit the deletion of certain portions of the Canadian prospectus not considered necessary information for U.S. investors.

-13 In some cases, a combined registration statement on both Form F-10 and also on a U.S. domestic or other foreign issuer registration statement form may be used where one or more issuers is not MJDS eligible.
+In some cases, a combined registration statement on both Form F-10 and also on a U.S. domestic or other foreign issuer registration statement form may be used where one or more issuers is not MJDS eligible.